Photo credit (www.personalcreations.com)

 – Does my child have a solid routine leading up to bedtime?

-I also recommend making your child a part of the new bed experience – let them chose the sheets, new pillow, and maybe even the new bed.
+Make your child a part of the new bed experience – let them chose a new set of sheets, new pillow, and maybe even the new lovey/stuffed animal.
 This allows them to associate those things as truly theirs – they have ownership of it and know what those things are!

 – Your child stayed in bed, loved their bed, and it was business as usual.
 Woo hoo!

 – First couple weeks or so went great, and then not so great.
-Your little one is now getting out of bed a lot, making visits to mommy and daddy, playing with toys, etc.
+Your child with special needs is now getting out of bed a lot, making visits to mommy and daddy, playing with toys, etc.

-– Your child did the activities in the second point right away from Night 1.
+– Your child did the activities in the second point right off the bat Night 1.

 If you’re working on this and your child is successful, then it’s REALLY IMPORTANT to acknowledge when they’ve done great!
 That first morning they don’t come visit you, stay in their room, etc. make sure to give them a special reward the next day.
 If your child sees that you’re happy with what they’ve done, they’ll keep doing it 😉